em-bst/graph-neural-networks/REPORT.md

 #### *2c - Graph Level Predictions*

 This type of predictions is when you wan to predict a characteristic, or a number for example, by looking at a whole known graph, its interactions and properties.
-For example, when dealing with Recommendation System, you can find yourslef with a graph like this :
+For example, when dealing with Recommendation System, you can find yourself with a graph like this :

 <p align="center">
 <img src="https://miro.medium.com/v2/resize:fit:720/format:webp/1*MVzPPB2RSFNvMsQbzzl0OA.png" alt="Image Alt Text" width="450"/>